What You Need To Know About P2P Lending In Malaysia

 You could lose your entire principal.
 If borrowers default on their payments, you could lose the principal you have invested.
 Some platforms may take legal action against borrowers or work with them to propose alternative repayment solutions.
 Even so, your repayments are not guaranteed as you are an unsecured creditor.

 To mitigate these risks, it’s best to diversify your P2P portfolio.
 Don’t invest your entire portfolio in a single business.
 Instead, consider diversifying your investments across different industries, risk ratings and even platforms.
-This way, you lessen the impact of a default will have on your portfolio.
+This way, you lessen the impact a default will have on your portfolio.

 Is P2P lending safe?